-When selecting the proper gate-driver device for an end application, some design considerations must be evaluated first in order to make the most appropriate selection.
-Among these considerations are input-to-output logic, VDD, UVLO, Drive current and power dissipation.
+When selecting the proper gate driver device for an end application, some desiring considerations must be evaluated first in order to make the most appropriate selection.
+Among these considerations are VDD, UVLO, Drive current and power dissipation.

 9.2.2 Detailed Design Procedure